 It’s Time To Prepare Your Cardiology Coding Guidelines

 Keep the latest ICD-10 CM and PCS, CPT, and HCPCS code books in the office.
 What’s more, the American Heart Association is offering quarterly newsletters you can enroll in those.
 Keep tabs on the CMS website for updates and subscribe to any publications offered by CMS and state and local agencies that regulate billing practices.
 Or you can simply outsource your medical billing function to professional billing and coders like MBC.

 Complete and Accurate Documentation is the Key

 If documentation problems exist, it will slow down the revenue cycle, decrease billable expense reimbursements, as well as leave room for coding inconsistencies which may become a red flag for auditors.

 Regular audits whether internal or external should be encouraged to track common coding and documentation errors.
-This will help in identifying the errors and further educates your staff.
+This will help in identifying the errors and further educate your staff.

-If you are considering letting a 3rd party medical billing services like MBC come on-board then surely it takes away the hassles of such billing related errors and issues.
+If you are considering letting a 3rd party medical billing service like Medical Billers and Coders (MBC) come on board then surely it takes away the hassles of such billing-related errors and issues.
 Frequent audits will ensure correct reimbursement and documentation.

-MBC medical billing and coding services helps cardiology practices by reducing their insurance accounts receivable and getting claims paid faster, allowing doctors to focus on providing quality healthcare of their patients without stressing over the new cardiology coding guidelines.
+MBC medical billing and coding services help cardiology practices by reducing their insurance accounts receivable and getting claims paid faster, allowing doctors to focus on providing quality healthcare for their patients without stressing over the new cardiology coding guidelines.